Skip to main content

 6-12

-New Visions Social Studies Curriculum The curriculum integrates rich primary and secondary texts, maps, images, videos, and other reputable online sources into materials and provide students an opportunity to improve literacy skills by focusing on thinking critically while reading, writing, and speaking like historians.
-Global history has great resources for 6th and 7th grade AZ.
+New Visions Social Studies Curriculum The curriculum integrates rich primary and secondary texts, maps, images, videos, and other reputable online sources into materials and provides students with an opportunity to improve literacy skills by focusing on thinking critically while reading, writing, and speaking like historians.
+Global history has great resources for 6th and 7th-grade AZ.

 World History